 use of specialized equipment, and some guiding services.
 Details of

 this package are included below.

 Glover's Getaway Extension

-Thirty six miles offshore of the Belize mainland lie a group of tropical islands cradled within a turquoise lagoon and surrounded by a living coral reef.
+Thirty-six miles offshore of the Belize mainland lie a group of tropical islands cradled within a turquoise lagoon and surrounded by a living coral reef.
 Glover's Reef Atoll is considered to be one of the richest tropical marine environments in the entire Caribbean Sea.
 Our private island base of over 13 acres is perched on the southern edge of the atoll with a dramatic view facing east over the main reef crest and the open Caribbean.
-Based from our comfortable field camp we are fully equipped to spend six and a half days sea kayaking and kayak sailing, snorkeling, diving, fishing, and windsurfing.
-After our adventures each day we like to reward ourselves with a bounty of fresh seafood, island baking, tropical fruits, and yes, even rich, decadent deserts!
+Based from our comfortable field camp we are fully equipped to spend our days sea kayaking and kayak sailing, snorkeling, diving, fishing, and windsurfing.
+After our adventures each day we like to reward ourselves with a bounty of fresh seafood, island baking, tropical fruits, and yes, even rich decadent deserts!
 Glover's is ideal for those who wish to enjoy the comforts of a well-appointed field camp yet want an active and flexible day-to-day schedule.
 Also available are optional Scuba certification courses, resort courses, and equipment rentals.